streanger/juster/README.rst

 - 'justify' function parameters:

-    - content - text with newlines and delimiters, to be converted / from version 0.1.2 it also can be list(tuple) of lists(tuples)
+    - content - text with newlines and delimiters, to be converted.
+From version 0.1.2 it also can be list(tuple) of lists(tuples)

     - grid - True/False value, grid inside; default is True